caozhong14/macroeconomic_modelling/README.md

 ## How to Run

-After setting up the environment and preparing the required data, run the entire project with:
+After setting up the environment (requirement.txt) and preparing the required data, run the entire project with:

 ```bash
 python main.py